+What is your crown chakra?
 Known in Sanskrit as Sahasrara Chakra, the crown chakra is the seventh chakra.
 It sits at the top of the chakra system connecting us to universal consciousness and ultimate truth.
 In yogic philosophy, the chakras are subtle bodies, or energy centers, that ascend the spine.

 Represented by a thousand petal lotus as radiant as the sun, the crown chakra can be imagined as a golden antenna capable of transmitting and receiving subtle energy from the universe.
 It connects us with our psychic abilities and the metaphysical realm of spirit and soul.

 The crown chakra is best explored through subtle practices, like those found in studying the schools of Laya, Jnana, or Bhakti Yoga.
 Yoga therapists use Yoga as an integrative system to help clients acknowledge wholeness, and may do so by developing an awareness around the crown chakra through breathwork or meditation.
 If you’re interested in studying the different Schools of Tantra or Yoga as an integrative system in clinical application, you should consider an education in Tantra Yoga or a career in Yoga Therapy.

+Where is your crown chakra?
 The crown chakra extends from the length of the spine and blossoms over the soft spot we’re born with at the crown of the head.
 It exists beyond the physical plane connecting us with Pure Awareness and universal consciousness.
 In our lineage, it is the place where spiritual evolution and growth take place.
 Sahasrara chakra can be represented as a violet or clear white light.

+What affirmations are good for crown chakra?
 Affirmations are positive statements that confirm something to be true.
 Affirmations are a helpful tool for improving self esteem and embodying certain qualities we endeavor to possess.
 Affirmations can be added to any yoga routine or used as an accessible part of many self-care rituals.
 You can introduce affirmations first thing in the morning, before practice, or anytime throughout the day as a way to connect and reground.
 Affirmations for the crown chakra include:

-I am connected to source.
+- I am connected to source.

-My inner wisdom guides me.
+- My inner wisdom guides me.

-My higher power supports me.
+- My higher power supports me.

-The world is my teacher.
+- The world is my teacher.

-I see myself in all beings.
+- I see myself in all beings.

 - I am infinite love

-I have infinite trust in the universe.
+- I have infinite trust in the universe.

+What poses are good for crown chakra?
 Awareness of the crown chakra is all about developing a subtle awareness of being, so comfortable poses are best.
 You could try coming into sukhasana, easy seat, with the inner drishti focused on ajna chakra, at the middle of the forehead, at the space between the brow as a pratyahara practice to help shift awareness to the crown chakra by entering into a state of meditation.
 Once you settle in, let go of awareness and allow yourself to be in order to see.

 In yoga asana, poses like tadasana, forward fold, wide legged forward fold, child’s pose with reverse namaskar (prayer hands with elbows on the earth and thumbs resting at the back of the neck), savasana, and inversions are all good for bringing awareness to this space.
 Integrative practices, like yoga nidra, can help bring awareness to this space, as well.